- The Origin of Kadayawan Festival

 It was first officially renamed as the Kadayawan Festival in 1988 by then Mayor Rodrigo Duterte, and now, over 30 years later, it’s still being celebrated.

-The Kadayawan festival was previously held every third week of August, highlighting the 11 tribes of Davao City.
+The Kadayawan Festival is usually held every third week of August, highlighting the 11 tribes of Davao City.
 So it's best to book your flights to the Philippines and flight to Davao in August as well.

 You can plan a fun-filled itinerary with the number of tourist spots in Davao available for you to visit and participate in!
 If you’re looking for a bit more inspiration, must-see shows, or other things to do, check out the list below.